Meal Planning for a Multi-Day Hiking Trip. Part I – Backpacking Menu

 Since we bought a dehydrator, we’ve become big fans of drying food, and now, our backpacking ration consist mostly of homemade dehydrated meals.

-This is our backpacking menu for a 10-day hike in the Sarek National Park.
+This is example of our backpacking menu for a 10-day hike in the Sarek National Park.